 What it is

 In a client-server architecture, the logic (or code) that makes up an application is split between two or more components: a client that asks for work to be done (e.g. the Gmail web application running in your web browser), and one or more servers that satisfy that request (e.g. the “send email” service running on Google’s computers in the cloud).
-This contrasts with legacy applications which were typically self-contained (such as desktop apps in the 1990’s) and did all the work in one place (in our example the email is sent by Google’s computers rather than your own).
+In this example, outgoing emails that you write are sent by the client (web application running in your web browser) to a server (Gmail’s computers, which forward your outgoing emails to their recipients).

 Problem it addresses